-Classical music participation in the US suffered a 29 percent dip in the last twenty years, and, since 2010, the orchestras of Philadelphia, Louisville and Honolulu among others have filed for bankruptcy.
-In this dire scenario, where Beethoven’s Ode to Joy or Mahler’s Symphony of a Thousand do not seem to be enough, orchestras have found in video game music a new ally.
+Classical music participation in the US suffered a 29 percent dip in the last twenty years, and, since 2010, the orchestras of Philadelphia, Louisville, and Honolulu among others have filed for bankruptcy.
+In this dire scenario, where Beethoven’s Ode to Joy or Mahler’s Symphony of a Thousand does not seem to be enough, orchestras have found in video game music a new ally.

-Japan has a well documented tradition of video game music concerts: composer and conductor Koichi Sugiyama (Dragon Quest) pioneered the genre with his Family Classic Concert, and, few years later, he conducted the Orchestral Game Music Concerts, which ran from 1991 to 1996 and were usually performed by the Tokyo City Philharmonic Orchestra.
+Japan has a well-documented tradition of video game music concerts: composer and conductor Koichi Sugiyama (Dragon Quest) pioneered the genre with his Family Classic Concert, and, a few years later, he conducted the Orchestral Game Music Concerts, which ran from 1991 to 1996 and were usually performed by the Tokyo City Philharmonic Orchestra.

 If you want to experience video game music live, though, here are three touring concerts that you should consider attending.

 Pokemon might be a childish anime, but all those who played any pokemon game concur: the games are excellent RPGs (provided you are not squeamish at the idea of seeing animals pitted against each other) and their soundtracks are pretty solid as well.
 In 2014, The Pokemon Company International presented a series of concerts going by the name Pokémon: Symphonic Evolutions.
 Conductor Susie Seiter conducts orchestral arrangements of the best-known melodies of the Pokemon Game (do you remember what you felt like when you played as Ash Ketchum in Pallet Town?).
 After a series of successful concerts in the US, Pokemon Symphonic Evolutions is now playing in Australia and is scheduled to hit the Old Continent and America in early 2016.